 When handling the trap, be sure to wear gloves to keep the human scent off the trap and protect yourself from disease.
 Place the trap with the openings closest to the wall in an area known for mouse traffic.
 Baiting is optional but increases the effectiveness.
 If a mouse dies in the trap, a dunk in bleach water should be done to remove the smell.
 As with the snap traps, if you have a spot that is catching mice, keep placing traps there until you don’t catch anymore.
 If you don’t catch mice the first night, give it another night or two and then move traps.
 Even moving them a foot can make a difference!

 A simple yet highly effective multi-catch trap is a bucket trap.
-For fear of confusing you, here is an example.
+For fear of not explaining it clearly, here is an example.
 I have had very, very good success with this style in the past, especially in the winter.

 We purchased a bait station but have not put it out just yet.
 Bait stations are plastic containers with locking/tamper proof lids designed to place poison in.
 The idea is that pets and children cannot access the poison.
 We purchased the bait station with the intent on placing snap traps inside and placing it in the chicken coop, so that the chickens are not caught in it.

 Many studies have found that certain herbal blends are offensive to rodents and will repel them.
 Herbs also have many health benefits for your poultry.